theolivenbaum/resin/README.md

 You may serve it documents (non-nested JSON is supported out-of-the-box) or use a lower-level API to serve sparse/dense vectors.

-Your data ends up being represented as a node in a graph that can be traversed by comparing a query (which is also represented as a vector) to nodes from the graph and use their cosine angle as a guide as to what node to traverse to next and when to stop.
+Your data ends up being represented as nodes in a graph that can be traversed by comparing a query (which is also represented as a vector) to nodes from the graph and use their cosine angle as a guide as to what node to traverse to next and when to stop.